Why GIVA?

 1-1-1 The Givingtide Framework

-Three disciplined channels—Core Equity Giving (CEG), Cross-Continental Giving (CCG), and the Universal Project (U.P.)—operate within a unified system to maximise leverage across every member category.
+Three disciplined channels—Core 1% Equity Giving (CEG), Cross-Continental Giving (CCG), and the Universal Project (U.P.)—operate within a unified system that members practise across every category.

 Three Realities That